magaleh860/pdf-toolkit/README.md

 Then open http://localhost:5173 in your browser.

 Features:
-- Ì¥Ñ Drag and drop PDFs
+- Drag and drop PDFs
-- Ì≥Ñ Visual page thumbnails
+- Visual page thumbnails
-- Ìæ® Dark/light mode
+- Dark/light mode
-- Ì≥± Fully responsive
+- Fully responsive

 ---

-## Ì≥¶ Project Structure
+## Project Structure

 This is a pnpm monorepo with workspace packages: